emmagreenbaum/Team7/README.md

 * Manage reference data (trading symbols, market codes, etc.)
 * Monitor data and set up alerts to track system performance metrics

+In an ideal world, we would be able to go through all of these requirements, but because of our time constraints, we focused on the first requirement.

 ## Business Impact
 Setting up a data warehouse for CME data and reference data is a major project with significant benefits and considerations: